 In Bimal Roy’s films we see a romantic idealist to whom any form of exploitation – social, religious or economic was unacceptable.
-If Do Bigha Zamin (1953) looked at the heart-rending plight of a farmer displaced from his land and Sujata (1959) touchingly looked at the plight of an untouchable girl, one film that sensitively looked at the dreams and aspirations of the educated youth getting shattered as they struggled in the urban jungle for employment wasNaukri.
-Naukri sees Bimal Roy tackle yet another social problem in his usual impeccable and heartfelt manner.
-The film in a sense continues from where Do Bigha Zamin left off particularly in the sequences as we see Rattan in the city.
+If Do Bigha Zamin (1953) looked at the heart-rending plight of a farmer displaced from his land and Sujata (1959) touchingly looked at the plight of an untouchable girl, Naukri sensitively looked at the dreams and aspirations of the educated youth in post-independent India getting shattered as they struggled in the urban jungle for employment.
+The film sees Bimal Roy tackle yet another social problem in his usual impeccable and heartfelt manner.
+Naukri, in a sense, continues from where Do Bigha Zamin left off particularly in the sequences as we see Rattan in the city.
 Many of the same locations of Calcutta that Bimalda used in Do Bigha Zamin are repeated in Naukri and Jagdeep even makes a cameo as Lalu Ustad reprising his role in the earlier film.

-Naukri is full of Bimal Roy’s expert little touches as he perfectly captures the desperation of the Indian youth wanting to earn a respectable livelihood for their families and themselves.
+Naukri is full of Bimal Roy’s expert little touches as he perfectly captures the desperation of the Indian youth wanting to work and earn a respectable livelihood for their families and themselves.
 In a memorable sequence (albeit inspired from The Good Earth (1937)), Rattan, on finding out that a man has committed suicide and overhearing that he worked in a particular office, goes running over there as if his life depended on it because he now believes a vacancy is there…only to be told that the man killed himself because he was fired…

 Bimal Roy was a master of the use of irony in his films.
 In Do Bigha Zamin, Shambu stands outside his land and is not allowed to take even mud from there, in Bandini, when everything was going wrong he cut to images of the sentry saying Sab Theek Hai.
 Similarly in Naukri, you cannot help but cry silently with Rattan when he receives the news of his sister’s death along with a letter from a sanitarium telling him there is a vacancy and she can now be admitted there.
 And as Bimal Roy was a realistic filmmaker whose films mirror the very images of life even as he tackled social issues close to his heart, his stories by and large stuck to realistic endings.
 In Do Bigha Zamin, Shambhu is unable to retrieve his land, In Bandini, Kalyani chooses a life of hardship with Bikas Babu rather then with the doctor.
 Similarly, Naukri too ends with Seema and Rattan deciding to face life together rather than a all is well kind of happy ending.
 What life has in store for them – is left to the viewer’s imagination.

-Naukri is one of the earliest films where Kishore Kumar first gained prominence.
-Since his madcap comic persona had not yet developed totally and considering he was working with a director like Bimalda, Naukri sees an extremely sincere, sensitive and relatively restrained performance from him.
+Naukri is one of the earliest films where Kishore Kumar gained prominence.
+Since his harebrained, comic persona had not yet developed totally and considering he was working with an understated director like Bimalda, Naukri sees an extremely sensitive and relatively restrained performance from him.
 Kishore Kumar is totally at home be it the more serious scenes in the film or even in the comic scenes.
 The comic scenes however are not the typical slapstick Kishore scenes but lighthearted and gentle like most Bimal Roy scenes and bring a smile to one’s lips rather than uproarious laughter.
 The germs are obviously there for Kishore’s developing personality as a madcap comedian.
 The scene where he sings out his dialogue is something he often did in real life himself!

 Hindi, Drama, Black & White